danmichaelson/risd/README.md

-Interactive
+# Interactive

+Ojus: PPT becomes interactive

 Jonathan: Will explode over the whole poster

-Ojus: PPT becomes interactive

-Christina: Track mouse

-Jenny: Plays constantly regardless of mouseover.
-When her loop is over, everything resets and locations randomly change... except Jonathan.

-Everyone else: Plays on mouseover, pauses on mouseout
+# Posters

+Brian with yellow type overprinted, and simple with black type in grid

+Brienne gray

+Kyle grid

+Jenny the one in the vertical stack

+Jonathan rotated